aboutcode-org/univers/README.rst

 a "good enough" comparison accuracy is not acceptable. ``libversion`` does not handle version range notations.
 For this reason, univers adds support for libversion using a configuration option which allows users to use libversion as a fallback, i.e., in case the native version comparison fails.
 Usage:

 .. code:: python

+    from univers.config import config
+    from univers.versions import PypiVersion

     v3 = PypiVersion("1.2.3-invalid")
     v4 = PypiVersion("1.2.4-invalid")
     result = v3 < v4 # Error without fallback